EESSI/docs/docs/governance/governance.md

 <!-- Define who contributors are and what they can do (e.g., file issues, submit PRs). -->
 EESSI Github organization & repository owners are those individuals with `owner` rights on the EESSI Github organization or one of it's associated repositories.

-EESSI Github organization & repository owners shall be responsible for setting permisssions on the code repositories, compliant to the defined roles and responsibilities.
+EESSI Github organization & repository owners shall be responsible for setting permissions on the code repositories, compliant to the defined roles and responsibilities.
 They are also responsible for managing Github Apps for the EESSI build bots.

 ### 2.2 EESSI Github repository maintainers
 EESSI Github repository maintainers are individuals with write access (one or more) of the EESSI Github repositories.